aazirani/guide_wizard/README.md

 ### Utils

-Contains the common file(s) and utilities used in a project.
+Contains the common file(s) and utilities used in the project.
 The folder structure is as follows:

 ```
 utils/